Claire-Fisher/Donofy/README.md

 ![Payment History](documents/readme-images/payment-history.png)

 ### Live email functionality
-- The site sends automated emails on successful donations, confirming the donation paid, it's details and thanking the user for additional positive experience.
+- The site sends automated emails on successful donations, confirming the donation paid, its details and thanking the user for additional positive experience.
 - Live email also allows for additional functionality such as Password Reset.

 ### Contact Us Page